 Seven neighbouring rooms are perfect for families; expect a kitchenette, a queen-size bed and a separate room with two single beds.
-All room bookings come with two complimentary buffet breakfasts, plus access to the outdoor pool and tennis court.
+All room bookings come with two complimentary buffet breakfasts, plus access to the outdoor and indoor pools and tennis court.

 In a dimly lit bunker-like space, Turbine is the jewel in Trawool Estate’s crown.
 Heavy velvet curtains envelop the two-in-one restaurant and bar, making it easy to lose track of time.
 Here, chef Kwek showcases the flavours of Thailand, Korea, Japan and China with snacky plates made for sharing such as roast-duck pancakes with hoisin sauce and lychee; spicy Korean soba-noodle salad; and his must-order sticky Vegemite chicken ribs.
 Kwek’s Singaporean chicken-and-potato curry – a recipe from his mother – is the hearty dish you need before heading back upstairs for a soak in the tub.